CoLM-org/Mini-Conf/cfp.md

 **Paper Length**

-There will be a strict upper limit of 9 pages for the main text of the submission, with unlimited additional pages for citations. **This page limit applies to both the initial and final camera ready version.**
+There will be a strict upper limit of 9 pages for the main text of the submission, with unlimited additional pages for citations.

 -   Authors may use as many pages of appendices (after the bibliography) as they wish, but reviewers are not required to read the appendix.